The Spring 2024 Survey is Coming Up!

 At a Glance

 Signups: Sign-ups for the 2024 Spring Survey are now closed.
-Surveyors should have received a confirmation email with site & team details.
-If you did not receive a confirmation and would like to participate, please reach out to Project Coordinator, Emm Clark.
+Surveyors should have received a confirmation email with survey area & team details.
+Please reach out to Project Coordinator, Emm Clark, with any questions.

 Survey Date: Friday, April 26, 2024.
 In the event of inclement weather, Saturday, April 27, 2024 is held for our backup date.